awhooshingwind/awhooshingwind.github.io/digital.md

 ###### Founder - *Chiral Crafts LLC, May 2020 - Present*

 - I started this small company for freelance work.
 So far, [commissioned metalwork](/metal.md) and loads of knife/tool sharpening, but expanding into custom furniture along with some development, particularly data visualization

-###### Chef Instructor - *Escoffier Culinary Arts, May 2020 - May 2021*

-- Led interactive live sessions over Zoom to impart culinary and cultural knowledge
-- Provided personalized video feedback for each student's weekly cooking assignment
-- Taught multiple sections of world cuisine (100+ students in each), focusing on importance of understanding one another through our food
-- Held tutoring sessions for restaurant/business math & writing
-- Developed Excel spreadsheets for tracking student progress (weekly assignment submissions, participation, etc.) - data pulled from Moodle CMS, Salesforce, and Sisense
-- Created a simple [grade tracking spreadsheet](/projects/SWM_Grade_Calculator.xlsx) for student use (Moodle LMS lacked any convenient, **simple** way for students to track their grade, many ESL/older students struggled with the web interface overall)
-- Increased student engagement with cooking challenges, students would have to design and cost an effective menu, class would vote for winner (prizes of cookbooks/cooking utensils)

 ###### Culinary Engineer - *Doe Bay Café, Snooze an A.M Eatery, et. al,[^1] June 2009 - March 2022*